Delusional Psychosis And Delusional Disorder

 Depression with psychotic features

 Some people with major depressive disorder (MDD) may also experience psychotic features.
-When very depressed, psychosis may manifest as delusions and hallucinations, which may be tied to the person's mood at the time.
+Someone experiencing severe depression may experience symptoms of psychosis, such as delusions or hallucinations.
 For instance, a person may hear voices that are critical or that tell them they are not worthy.
 Delusions may manifest as a false belief of having developed a medical condition, such as a rare disease.
 The risk of suicide may also be significantly higher when psychotic features are present with depression.

 Treatment for psychotic features in connection with depression often involves antipsychotic medication, antidepressants, and psychotherapy.
 Electroconvulsive therapy may also be recommended in certain situations.
 Consult a medical doctor before starting, changing, or stopping a medication for any condition.
 The information in this article is not a replacement for medical advice or diagnosis.